 Hubble vs. Maze: Which is the right product for your team?

-Hubble and Maze are two of the leading next-gen continuous user research solutions for product and UX teams.
+Hubble and Maze are two of the leading next-gen continuous user research and usability testing solutions for product and UX teams.
 Hubble is a Maze alternative that can help facilitate the collection of powerful user insights across the product development cycle.
 Both products offer a variety of features that can be used by designers, researchers and product managers.
 In this blog post, we will compare Hubble vs. Maze on key consideration points including:

 • Cost - what are their pricing plans and how do they differ?